yoasif/yoasif.github.io/_posts/2021-10-10-firefox-suggest-an-anatomy.markdown

 	</picture>
 </figure>

----
+This screenshot and a similar note was posted to the aforementioned Support Mozilla article, saying:

+* Contextual suggestions
+* We are rolling out a new type of even smarter suggestions.
+You might notice a message inviting you to enable these new suggestions the next time you install or update Firefox.
+* **These suggestions — which aim to enhance and speed up your searching experience — are only enabled when you provide access to new data types.** We source and partner with trusted providers to serve up contextual suggestions related to your query from across the web.
+{: style='list-style-type: none'}
+(Emphasis added)

+Why was this confusing?

-Here's the issue: most of the people (nearly everyone) who looked in their settings to see whether ads were enabled *never saw* an opt-in dialog, and had never opted in.
+The best available information (directly linked from the application and release notes) said that if the *Contextual suggestions* checkbox was enabled, Mozilla received your search queries.
+Even worse, most of the people (nearly everyone) who looked in their settings to see whether ads were enabled *never saw* an opt-in dialog, and had never opted in.

 Clearly then, Firefox was sending address bar queries to Mozilla, and that is exactly how How-To Geek reported it.
 The ads were clearly enabled - you could type in `vans` into your address bar and see the ad.
 The checkbox was also enabled without an opt-in.